-The numbers of recipients of simulated benefits and payer of simulated taxes and contributions are compared to external benchmarks in table 4.7 in Annex 2.
-The external statistics provides information about recipients of social benefits (except unemployment benefits) and payer of social insurance contributions only.
+The numbers of recipients of simulated benefits and payers of simulated taxes and contributions are compared to external benchmarks in table 4.7 in Annex 2.
+The external statistics provide information about recipients of social benefits (except unemployment benefits) and payers of social insurance contributions only.
 Figures for family support, namely child benefit and child birth grant are underestimated, while parental allowance, obtained with EUROMOD is overestimated in comparison with those from external figures.
-To some extent this can be due the fact, that EUROMOD does not simulate extended period of receipt of parental allowance for disabled children, as additionally, it does not simulate allowance when entitlement lasts for less than a year (i.e. parents of children turning 4 during the reference period).
-The underestimation of child benefit receipt might be due to EUROMOD not simulating the benefit for parents of children less than 26 years old and not studying because of illness or injury.
+To some extent this can be due to the fact, that EUROMOD does not simulate extended period of receipt of parental allowance for disabled children, as additionally, it does not simulate allowance when entitlement lasts for less than a year (i.e. parents of children turning 4 during the reference period).
+The small underestimation of child benefit receipt might be due to EUROMOD not simulating the benefit for parents of children less than 26 years old and not studying because of illness or injury.
 The largest underestimation is in case of child birth grant.
 As there is no conditionality to this grant, underestimation indicates that there are too few families with new-born children in the dataset.
 On the other hand, compared to original data (SK-SILC), EUROMOD overestimates the number of recipients of child birth grant.
 This discrepancy could be related to underreporting of this type of income in survey data.
 Recipients of material needs benefits (social assistance) are significantly over-estimated both in comparison to original data and to external benchmark.
-The simulated number of recipients of material needs assistance is approximately 3.12 times larger than the one registered in original data, suggesting significant underreporting.
+The simulated number of recipients of material needs assistance is approximately 2.6 times larger than the one registered in original data, suggesting significant underreporting.
 The difference to the external benchmark is not so high, but still significant.
-The simulated number of recipients of material needs have a suggesting a suggesting a suggestion of the external benchmark is not so high, but still significant.
-The simulated number of recipients of material needs have a suggestion of the external benchmark is not so high, but still significant.
-The simulated number of recipients of material need benefits is approximately 70 % larger than external data in 2013.
+The simulated number of recipients of material need benefits is approximately 58 % larger than external data in 2014.
 To some extent this could be related to non-take up of benefits.

 The second part of table 4.7 in Annex 2 deals with number of social security contribution payers, compared to data from Social Security Agency.
 The figures for employee, self-employed and employer social security contributions are overestimated.
-The gap, approximately 30 - 50 % in 2013, follows the pattern in overestimation of number of employment and self-employment income recipients.
+The gap, approximately $30-60\,\%$ in 2014, follows the pattern in overestimation of number of employment and self-employment income recipients.
 The overestimation of self-employment contribution payers becomes significantly larger over time.